andrealo20/qcsi/README.md

 cancels it and all twelve land on the same curve, the dashed reference.
 The figure computes the conjugate product rather than asserting it, and uses two distinct physical responses so the recovered quantity really is a difference.
-Generated data — legitimate for showing an identity, not as evidence.*
+Generated data, legitimate for showing an identity, not as evidence.*

 But $\theta_{\text{cfo}}$ and $\beta_{\text{sfo}}$ come from **one shared local oscillator and one shared sampling clock**, so they are identical